chanon-m/sip2ban.github.io/README.md

 Reported bugs or requested new feature can be sent to chanonm@live.com

 #How to run a file
-* Download files in your server
+* Download files to your server

 ```